xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 <img src="/img/panorama-homography/desk1labels.jpg">
 <img src="/img/panorama-homography/desk2labels.jpg">

 So, our final panorama would like the same numbered red and blue points to overlap.
-With data to use, the second thing we will need is a way to actually warp our image; how do we actually make our point between photos line up?
+With data to use, the second thing we will need is a way to actually warp our image; how do we actually make our points between photos line up?
 For that, we turn to linear algebra.

 ## Rethinking Coordinates